 Individual projects can start and finish at any point along the translational pathway but would not typically progress from initial development through to phase 2 clinical testing in a single application.
 Where there is a justified need for continued MRC support, sequential applications are encouraged.

 All disease areas (including those relevant to global health) and modalities of intervention are eligible for support from the scheme, including small molecules, peptides, antibodies, vaccines, regenerative medicine, cell and gene therapy, devices, surgical techniques and psychological approaches.

-Funding to support projects whose goals are to provide the evidence needed to submit a mature, substantial, request to develop regenerative medicine therapies is available through the Regenerative Medicine Research Committee and should be directed to the Board most appropriate to the science proposed.
+Funding to support projects whose goals are to generate the evidence needed to submit a mature, substantial, request to develop regenerative medicine therapies would be welcomed through the Research Boards, and should be directed to the Board most appropriate to the science proposed.

 The following activities are ineligible for support: